My dad kicked chemo’s butt.

 - 1 5-oz. can water chestnuts, drained and diced or sliced

 - soy sauce and grated Parmesan or Romano to serve

-- In your favorite fat (tallow, refined coconut oil or extra virgin olive oil are good choices) over medium heat, saute onions for at least 5 minutes, stirring occasionally.
+- In your favorite fat (tallow, refined coconut oil (use the code STEWARDSHIP for 10% off at that site!) (use the code STEWARDSHIP for 10% off at that site!) or extra virgin olive oil are good choices) over medium heat, saute onions for at least 5 minutes, stirring occasionally.
 Press the garlic and set aside.

 - Wash the bok choy well and dice the woody white parts of the stems.
 Reserve the leaves.
 Add to the saute for a few minutes while you slice the cabbage and carrots.

 - When the onions and bok choy are translucent, add the cabbage, carrots, garlic and fresh ginger to taste.
 Stir around for a minute or two while chopping up the bok choy greens, then add the bok choy greens and any other greens you are using.
 Stir and cover for about a minute to wilt.
 (If you have green-o-phobes in the family, chop up the greens.
 Otherwise baby spinach leaves can just go in whole.)

 - Pour in the beef broth and increase the heat to high.

 - Add the salt, pepper, artichokes and meat.
 Cover the pot.